Previous Chapter

 Water reached the tip of his snout, tunnels flooded, siblings out of sight.

-But when he opened his eyes, he awoke not to the sea but rather a place unknown, a landscape of perfect white which sliced itself into boxes.
-Without a hint of color nor life, the stagnant air made him sick.
-He closed his eyes once more in hopes it was just a dream—yet, when he awoke again, the world had not changed… save for a Red Door.
+But when he opened his eyes, he awoke not to stone but rather a place unknown.
+A landscape of perfect white sliced into cubes with slight gaps between each.
+Without a hint of color nor life, the stagnant air made him feel sick.

-The sound of cracking stone thundered behind him, his vision swiped away from the Red Door.
-The white void had been broken and underneath was a deep darkness which leaked out from its wounds, coagulating into a beast of coal with a thousand legs and a million eyes—which all stared down upon him.
+The white expanse had been broken, and underneath was a deep darkness which leaked out from its wounds.
+Coagulating into a beast the color of coal with a thousand legs and a million eyes—which all stared down upon him.

 A world of Shell and Sand, waves sought to drown him, through the Red Door.